LeGriffon/chatroom-task/readme.md

 # Task Structure
 ## System Code/Request Code
 System code and request code are used to direct interactions between the server and the clients.
 The server would send a system code directing the client's action, and the client would send a request code to get the desired information.
-### System Code -> system to client
+### System Code: system to client
 - Code 1: Found duplicate code, upon receiving the client's Request Code: 9
 - Code 2: Inactive user logs out
+- Code 4: Instruct client to close the connection of logged out user

 ### Request Code: client to server
-- Code 0: Notify server with info of user left chatroom, handles clients list
+- Code 0: Request to server with info of user left chatroom, handles clients list
 - Code 9: Request for username check for duplication, return System Code 1 if duplicate found; otherwise, handle the new user

 ## Server/Client